Why Use An Independent Provider To Run Your EA Vote Online

-When taking into account conducting an election, one major decision is whether to outsource the voting process to a third-party provider or to do it in-house.
+When taking into account conducting an enterprise agreement, one major decision is whether to outsource the voting process to a third-party provider or to do it in-house.

 Here are key factors why use an independent provider to run your Enterprise Agreement voting processes online:

 Independent –The voting provider is a separate party to your organization.
 It is not involved in the negotiations or involved in any of the union interactions.
 Therefore it can deliver a fair, impartial, and independent voting process for your workforce.

 Neutrality – The online Enterprise Agreement voting provider is only interested in running the vote as seamlessly as possible.
 The platform is not concerned if the respondents vote Yes or No, or even what their terms of agreements are.

 Technology – The technology that voting providers use is proprietary, rigorously tested, and has run hundreds of votes.
 It is specifically designed to handle your workforce and your enterprise agreement.

 Running the vote yourself through unproven or semi-manual methods, like emailing, are fraught with danger.
 The online voting platform is proven and tested which can also offer convenient multiple voting methods – online, SMS, and phone.